Hi there!

 Nugget Falls is one of the most popular waterfalls to see during an Alaska cruise, and by going to Nugget Falls, you’ll be able to make a quick side trip to see the Mendenhall Glacier too!

-I had a full day in Juneau, so I did an excursion in the morning, and then in the afternoon I went to the Mendenhall Glacier visitor center and Nugget Falls on my own by taking the bus.
+The first time I went to Nugget Falls was on a Princess cruise ship arrival, I had all day in Juneau.
+So I did an excursion in the morning, and then in the afternoon I went to the Mendenhall Glacier visitor center and Nugget Falls on my own by taking the bus.

 I’m here to give you details on what it’s like to go to Nugget Falls from the cruise port, and hopefully this will help you decide if it’s something you want to do!